axelbozic/rot-cipher/README.md

 LINUX INSTALLATION:

+**works only with debian based systems
+**must have wine installed on your system

- *open your terminal and type the following commands in order
+Open your terminal and type the following commands in order:

 cd ~/